 Expected cost: $150 – $250 for the pressure washer

-Not a fun or pretty upgrade by any means, but definitely a must for drafty homes before winter.
-Whether it's for your doors or windows, you can buy weatherstripping at Lowe's or your local hardware store and install it yourself fairly quickly to stop the cold air from sneaking in and cut down on your energy bill during the colder months of the year.
+Not a fun or pretty upgrade by any means, but definitely a must for drafty homes before hot summers or cold winters.
+Whether it’s for your doors or windows, you can buy weatherstripping at Lowe’s or your local hardware store and install it yourself fairly quickly to stop the hot, humid air from sneaking in.
+This will help cut down on your air-conditioning bill during the hottest months of the year.
 Choose your weatherstripping carefully by selecting based on location and ease of installation for your specific windows and doors.

 Expected time: 2-3 hours

 Replace window treatments.

 A quick and easy way to cut your energy bill even further is to hang some blackout curtains with thermal panels.
 By keeping these thermal panels closed in the summer, you’ll cool your home naturally by keeping the sun’s heat out.

 Overstock has thousands of blackout curtain styles to choose from in every color to suit your home.
 Be sure to measure appropriately and buy curtains that cover your entire window to ensure energy savings.

 Change out furnace filters if you have central air conditioning.